BalloonBox-Inc/near-oracle-contracts/README.md

 rustup target add wasm32-unknown-unknown                                    # Add Wasm toolchain
 ```

-Some -but not all- Smart Contracts (e.g., SCRT Network, NEAR Protocol, etc.) compile to WebAssembly (Wasm) and that's why we add the toolchain for Rust :sheep:.
+Some -but not all- Smart Contracts (e.g., SCRT Network, NEAR Protocol, etc.) compile to WebAssembly (Wasm) <br /> and that's why we add the toolchain for Rust :sheep:.

 ## Prep smart contract